 - (iv) Opinions obtained through our dialogues are regularly sent to the board as feedback by the director in charge of the Corporate Planning Division.
 The board hold reviews and discussions on the content.
-If the board decides that certain matters should be reflected in our business operations, they are shared with senior managers (including corporate officers) and the relevant divisions within our company. - (v) Our company has established and implemented anti-insider trading regulations, and has thoroughly upheld the management of important internal information.
+Business operations matters are shared with senior managers (including corporate officers) and the relevant internal divisions at least once each quarter and are incorporated into our corporate activities. - (v) Our company has established and implemented anti-insider trading regulations, and has thoroughly upheld the management of important internal information.
 In order to prevent leaks of our financial results information and to ensure fairness of disclosures, we have established a quiet period.
 During the time between the day after the end of each accounting period and the day of its announcement, we limit dialogues and interviews with investors.
 We stipulate our other standards for fair, timely, highly transparent and appropriate disclosure in our Disclosure Policy.